JCH StreetPan 400 Film Review

 How much does JCH StreetPan 400 cost, and where to buy it.

-Though StreetPan started out as a relatively pricey black and white film when I began tracking its price back in 2018, it seems to have defied inflation by either holding its price still or even dropping it by a few cents during the past few months.
+Though StreetPan started out as a relatively pricey black-and-white film when I began tracking its price back in 2018, it seems to have defied inflation by either holding its price still or even dropping it by a few cents during the past few months.

 As of this writing, a roll of 35mm JCH StreetPan costs on average $10.73, which is cheaper than most films though not nearly as economical as Fomapan Classic’s tag at just over $5.